-ON , 20 , or on any date thereafter, the Bonds of this series maturi ng on and after , 20 may be re- deemed prior to their scheduled maturities, at the 1 ny available and lawful source, as a whole, or - ions thereof, to be redeemed shall be selected a · · • n of a Bond may be redeemed only in an integ ± to the date fixed for redemption; provided, the • • • - Bonds is determined only by a book entry a all of the Bonds of the same maturity and beari - articular Bonds of such maturity and bearing su securities depository th the arrangements between the Board and tne securities depository y . redemption by lot pr , 20 are subject to mandatory sinking fuing amounts, on the following dates and at a pricte.
-Bonds Maturing , 20 Redemption Date Principal Amount , 20 \$ , 20H н 10E' 13M 4 24 HFinal Maturity
+ON \\\\\, 20\\\\\, or on any date thereafter, the Bonds of this series maturing on and after \\\\\, 20\\\\\ may be redeemed prior to their scheduled maturities, at the option of the Board, with funds derived from any available and lawful source, as a whole, or in part, and, if in part, the particular Bonds, or portions thereof, to be redeemed shall be selected and designated by the Board (provided that a portion of a Bond may be redeemed only in an integral multiple of \$5,000), at par and accrued interest to the date fixed for redemption; provided, that during any period in which ownership of the Bonds is determined only by a book entry at a securities depository for the Bonds, if fewer than all of the Bonds of the same maturity and bearing the same interest rate are to be redeemed, the particular Bonds of such maturity and bearing such interest rate shall be selected in accordance with the arrangements between the Board and the securities depository.

+THE BONDS maturing on \\\\\\, 20\\\\\ are subject to mandatory sinking fund redemption by lot prior to maturity in the following amounts, on the following dates and at a price of par plus accrued interest to the redemption date.

+Bonds Maturing, 20

+Redemption Date Principal Amount

+, 20 \$

+, 20H Н

+HFinal Maturity